Dhapa, India: Police district

 Pragati Maidan police station is part of the East division of Kolkata Police.
 It is located at Parama Traffic Island, Kolkata-700 107.

 Jadavpur, Thakurpukur, Behala, Purba Jadavpur, Tiljala, Regent Park, Metiabruz, Nadial and Kasba police stations were transferred from South 24 Parganas to Kolkata in 2011.
 Except Metiabruz, all the police stations were split into two.
 The new police stations are Parnasree, Haridevpur, Garfa, Patuli, Survey Park, Pragati Maidan, Bansdroni and Rajabagan.

 History

 Dhapa is located in the eastern fringes of Kolkata.
 The History of Dhapa Starts from Bhabhanath Sen who was a contractor of Kolkata Corporation responsible for Dumping Solid Wastes at Dhapa.
 In About 1925 this work was taken over by Late Yadunandan Singh who helped many people coming from Bihar to do Agriculture and other working opportunities nearby Dhapa Area.
 Late Mr Singh had laid the foundation of Jan Kalyan School.
 He also served as the president of Boichtolla Union Board and was also the Panchayat Pradhan.
-During his tenure he laid the foundation of Bengal Potteries and Tye Corporation of India.
+During his tenure he laid the foundation of Bengal Potteries and Tyre Corporation of India.